Portage County Time Line

 The New Hope Norwegian Mutual Insurance Company changes its by-laws to enable it to sell insurance to Americans and Germans too.

-by John Gray, with a pump to take water out of the river and standpipe
+John Gray, with a pump to take water out of the river and standpipe to equalize

 Three lives are lost in the fire that destroys the St. James Hotel, Stevens Point.